emikobell/wrap-app/README.md

 npm start
 ```

-**Note:** Theste instructions are for locally hosting the project in development mode.
+**Note:** These instructions are for locally hosting the project in development mode.
 For production hosting, please reference the Create React App instructions in wrap-app/README.